Email Invoicing

 When this parameter is provided, the invoice will be sent only via email.
 The email route is forced, and no other delivery channels are attempted even if the email sending fails.

-The cost of this feature is the same as for sending an e-invoice in the respective country.
+The cost of sending email with XML attachment is the same as for sending an e-invoice in the respective country.

 Header image to customize email

-Invoice email body can be customized by adding a header image that will be visualized on top of the email.
+Invoice email body can be customized by adding a header image that will be visualized on top of the email body.
 Adding a header image to customize the email provides a great opportunity to enhance recognition and ensure that recipients can easily identify the sender.

 Header image can be added via API using the endpoint PATCH /v1/company/settings by updating the company settings with the chosen image, or via the UI from invoice settings.